nodebox/nodebox.github.io/node/documentation/using/data-visualization.md

 The cost.
 ------------------

-Following data was found online (needs website) and stores a few marcro economic numbers and their exaplanation.
+Following data was found online (needs website) and stores a few macro economic figures and their exaplanation.
 We will do a similar example as above.
 You can have a look at the data or download it [here](Debtris.csv).

-* Create an [import node](/node/reference/data/import_csv.html).
+* Create an [import csv node](/node/reference/data/import_csv.html).
 Point to Debtris.csv in **File**.
+This reads in the complete csv file.
+Nodebox shows the file in the network pane.
 * Create two lookup nodes.
 Set **Key** of lookup1 to **description** and of lookup2 to **££**.
 These values refer to the index value of each column of the csv file.
 Connect import csv1 to both of them.
 * Create a textpath node and connect lookup1 to it.
 Set **Align** to **Right**.
 Select a font and type.
 * Create a rect node and connect lookup2 to **Width**.
 Set **Height** to **20.0**.
 The values of lookup2 are rather big so you might also want to add a divide node in between lookup2 and rect1.